Directions and industry requirements are regularly updated

 Safe Work Australia: Cleaning to prevent the spread of COVID-19External link

-DHHS: For health services and professionals - coronavirus (COVID-19)External link
+DH: For health services and professionals - coronavirus (COVID-19)External link